gulp-community/gulp-pug/README.md

 [![NPM version][npm-image]][npm-url] [![Downloads][downloads-image]][npm-url] [![Build Status][ci-image]][ci-url] [![Coveralls Status][coveralls-image]][coveralls-url]

-This Gulp plugin enables you to compile your Pug templates into HTML or JS, with support for template locals, custom Pug filters, AMD wrapping, and others.
-Here is a simple example using `gulp-pug`:
+Gulp plugin for compiling Pug templates.
+Enabling you to compile your Pug templates into HTML or JS, with support for template locals, custom Pug filters, AMD wrapping, and others.

 ## Usage